Deon Butler: San Diego Chargers

 Butler signed with the San Diego Chargers on April 8, 2013.
 On August 25, 2013, he was cut by the Chargers.

 Personal

 Butler earned a Bachelor of Arts in Crime, Law & Justice from Penn State in 2008.
 He has mentioned being interested in a career in forensic science after football.

-Butler spent the summer of 2008 as an intern with the Philadelphia Police Department's Crime Scene Unit, observing several homicide crime scenes, and augmenting his degree with valuable field experience.
-He currently resides in Atlanta, Georgia.
+In the summer of 2008, Butler was an intern with the Philadelphia Police Department's Crime Scene Unit, where he observed several homicide crime scenes, and augmented his degree with field experience.